 Using these tips, helps to get the most benefits from bicep exercises.

 - First, choose the right amount of weight, so that you can perform the exercise and maintain form.
 If you’re having a tough time using proper form, reduce the weight a few pounds until you get stronger.
 You will!

 - TIP: Keep your elbows locked to your sides while curling.
-If your elbows drift out and/or back, this shortens the range of motion and add other muscles in moving the weight like the deltoids and trapezius.
+If your elbows drift out and/or back, this shortens the range of motion and adds other muscles in moving the weight like the deltoids and trapezius.
 This isn’t ideal, because you’re no longer exclusively targeting the biceps.

 - Your goal is to limit the involvement of other muscle groups to a minimum.
 Remember to do full extension and contraction—no matter what exercise you choose.

 - Don’t swing or drop the weight up and down.
 I cannot emphasize enough the importance of controlling the movement with your muscles.
-The weight you lift determines if you can use proper form or not.
+The weight you lift determines if you can use the proper form or not.

 BICEP EXERCISE MISTAKES TO AVOID